How to Determine and Write a Maintenance Policy

 As a factual statement of intent, a maintenance policy is a formal document.
 It establishes what top management expects from the maintenance department.
 The contents of the maintenance policy must support and enable the mission, values, and business objectives.

 You will find confusion around policies versus strategy, so let’s set the record straight.
-A maintenance policy sits below business strategy – yet above the maintenance department strategy and strategic maintenance plan.
+A maintenance policy sits below business strategy and asset management policy – yet above the maintenance department strategy and maintenance plans.

 Why do you need a policy for maintenance?